 - Monitor, develop and revise HIPAA compliance policies – refer to the Statewide Health Information Policy Manual (SHIPM) page for more information

 - Conduct periodic assessments of state entities to determine which state departments must be HIPAA compliant – refer to HIPAA Entity Status Assessment page for more information

 - Provide overall leadership and guidance to state departments on HIPAA and other related state and federal laws – refer to Federal and State Health Laws page

-- CalOHII assists State department to protect and secure access to health information.
+- CalOHII assists state departments to protect and secure access to health information.

 - A statewide culture of compliance through leadership, education, and policy.

-California Health and Safety Code (HSC) sections 130300 et seq. detail the authority and responsibility CalOHII has regarding implementation and compliance with state and federal medical privacy laws.
+California Health and Safety Code § 130300 et seq. details the statutory authority and responsibility CalOHII has regarding implementation and compliance with state and federal privacy laws – CalOHII provides a summary of the laws.